henrikau/net_chan/README.md

 ```

 ### Stream Reservation
-A key feature of net_chan is the ability to reserve bandwidth and buffer
+A key feature of NetChan is the ability to reserve bandwidth and buffer
 capacity through the network (provided the network supports TSN).
 This
 is done using the stream reservation protocol (SRP) and AvNU has an
 excellent project (OpenAvnu) to support this.
 In this project, the
 *mrpd* daemon must be built and started locally *on each
-machine*. net_chan comes with the client-side of AvNUs mrp code,
+machine*.
+NetChan comes with the client-side of AvNUs mrp code,
 slightly tailored and adapted for our need (this can be found in the
 srp/ subfolder).
-This allows net_chan to communicate with the
+This allows NetChan to communicate with the
 mrpd-daemon and send reservations, receive subscribe requests etc.

 ```bash